 Dr. Adamson oversees all CSF Buxmont restorative programs and initiatives.
 These include day treatment/alternative education, in-home and community-based counseling, foster care and conferencing programs for at-risk youth and their families in eastern Pennsylvania.
 Dr. Adamson’s dedication to introducing restorative programming in community-based settings, empowering families, keeping youth connected to their families and providing quality restorative services to families and youth is central to his work at CSF Buxmont.
 He has been with the organization in counseling and administrative positions since 1995.
 Dr. Adamson is Provost at the International Institute for Restorative Practices (IIRP) Graduate School.
 His interests include the influences of restorative practices in justice, education, counseling and adult learning.
 Dr. Adamson is a Certified Alcohol and Drug Counselor.
 He earned a Master of Restorative Practices and Youth Counseling from the IIRP in 2008 and a Ph.D. in Education from Lesley University in 2012.

-Michael DeAntonio has 27 years of experience in the teaching and administrative fields of public education.
+Dr. Michael DeAntonio has three decades of experience in the teaching and administrative fields of public education.
 Most recently, he served as an instructor in the Department of Secondary Education at Kutztown University in Kutztown, PA, and as an educational liaison for Buxmont Academy in the role of consultant.
 Prior to that, Michael was the principal at Fleetwood Area School District for six years and an Assistant Principal at Upper Merion Area High School for seven years.
 His experiences range from of middle school science teacher to an instructor of graduate students preparing to enter the field of secondary school administration.
 Michael has completed his doctoral dissertation through Alvernia University, focusing on the role that restorative practices plays in Pennsylvania high schools.

 Paul Karaman III

-Director of Programs, Community Service Foundation
+Executive Director, Community Service Foundation

 Paul Karaman has over 20 years of nonprofit leadership experience as executive director, director and clinical supervisor in all phases of children and family services, including start up, supervision and program and team turnaround.
-As director of programs for CSF, he is responsible for the administration, implementation, management, marketing and evaluation of all CSF programs.
+As Executive Director for CSF, he is responsible for the administration, implementation, management, marketing and evaluation of all CSF programs.
 Paul ensures a restorative environment in serving at-risk youth and their families in day treatment, foster care group homes, drug and alcohol outpatient services, evening reporting centers and other programs provided by CSF for the eastern Pennsylvania youth court systems.
 Paul holds a Master in Philosophy from Villanova University.

 Co-founder, CSF and Buxmont Academy